ucdavisdatalab/Spatial_SQL/README.md

 * PostGRES --> PostGIS
 * Others too!

-We'll be working with the DB Manager that comes with QGIS,
+We'll be working with the DB Manager that comes with QGIS, because it works on all the common computer operating systems and is fairly easy to install.

-## Concepts:
-The spatial data can be accessed in two ways.
-One is Geography, and the other is Geometry.

-1. Geography != Geometry

-    i.
-Geography is QGS84
-    ii.
-Geography has limited spatial functions
-    iii.
-Geography is 2D
-    iv.
-Geography is faster for generating visualizations
-    v.
-Geometry is for full analysis
-    vi.
-Geometry can be 3D

 ---------------------------------------------
 # Hands-On Tutorial

 ## Installation
 **Install QGIS:** You should have installed QGIS version 2.18 or 3.0 from [QGIS.org](https://qgis.org/en/site/forusers/download.html).
-At the time of writing, 3.0 was just released, so I would recommend 2.18 for now unless you are adventurous or fairly familiar with QGIS already.
+At the time of writing this tutorial, 3.0 was just released, so I would recommend 2.18 for now unless you are adventurous or fairly familiar with QGIS already.

 ## Start QGIS
 Open QGIS.
 Start a new project by either clicking on the white rectangle icon (with the corner turned down) or selecting "new" under the Project menu.
 You now should have a blank map canvas ready to go.